 Heel fat pad syndrome, also known as fat pad atrophy, is a common cause of heel pain in adults.
 Whether it’s an injury from work, playing sports, keeping fit or just getting older and not being in the shape we once were, CARESPACE Health+Wellness with locations in Kitchener and Waterloo can help.

-Heal your heel fat pad syndrome quickly
+Effective treatment for heel fat pad syndrome

 There are many causes of heel fat pad syndrome